devarshshah15/devarshshah15/README.md

 ### Hi there 👋
+My name is Devarsh Shah.
+I am currently pursuing Master's in Computer Science from North Carolina State University.
+You can find more about my projects and coursework [here](https://www.linkedin.com/in/devarshshah15/).

 <!--
 **devarshshah15/devarshshah15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.